vga101/gaiasky/CONTRIBUTING.md

 ### Code

-Start by checking the official docs ([here](http://gaia-sky.readthedocs.io]) to get acquainted with the project.
+Start by checking the official docs ([here](http://gaia-sky.readthedocs.io])) to get acquainted with the project.
 It may also help decide what part you want to contribute to.
-Pull requests should be accompanied with extensive comments.
+Pull requests should be accompanied with extensive and comprehensive comments.
 In case that changes in the documentations are needed, they should be also part of the pull request (folder [/docs](docs)).

 Pull requests should never contain configuration files unless totally necessary (do not commit your `conf/global.properties`).
 Also, make sure that the project compiles and all the dependencies are well specified in the `build.gradle`.

-The format is available in the root of the project, [eclipse-formatter.xml](eclipse-formatter.xml).
+The code style format is available in the root of the project, [eclipse-formatter.xml](eclipse-formatter.xml).